 Please contact us if you would like to discuss the suitability of any of these volunteer abroad programs for your family, as we will be happy to support you with selecting the best destination to meet the unique needs of your family.

-IVHQ has safe and family-friendly volunteer abroad programs in over 40 destinations.
+IVHQ has safe and family-friendly volunteer abroad programs in over 50 destinations.
 These family service trips vary depending on your level of volunteer experience and the type of work you’d like to take part in.
-Some families are happy to collaborate on childcare and teaching projects, where others like to take part in active and outdoor projects such as a family volunteer vacation with animals.
+Some families are happy to collaborate on Childcare and Teaching projects, where others like to take part in active and outdoor projects such as a family volunteer vacation with animals.